Eight spindly spider legs, flocked with coarse black hairs, stretch from the back of this otherwise beautiful black-haired woman.

 Organization solitary or cult (2–6 plus 2–8 spiders of various sizes)

 Poison (Ex) Bite—injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d6 Wisdom damage; cure 3 saves.

 Spider Empathy (Ex) This ability functions as a druid's wild empathy, save that it works only on spiders.
-A jorogumo gains a racial bonus on this check equal to her Hit Dice (normally +14).
+A jorogumo uses her Hit Dice (normally 14) as her effective druid level.
 Spiders are normally mindless, but this empathic communication imparts upon them a modicum of implanted intelligence, allowing the jorogumo to train them and use them as guardians (though it does not grant them skills or feats).

 Spider Legs (Ex) A jorogumo's spider legs can emerge or retract as a free action.
 When a jorogumo's spider legs are present, she gains a +8 circumstance bonus on Climb checks and gains Deflect Arrows as a bonus feat.